joshbegley/nyt-latest/README.md

 `The new round values the prediction market at $21 billion, up from $15 billion.
 Mr. Trump’s firm, 1789 Capital, will invest around $300 million.`\
 https://www.nytimes.com/2026/08/31/business/polymarket-funding-trump.html

-**Tupac Shakur Murder Trial Updates: Man Found Guilty in Rap Star’s Killing**\
+**Tupac Shakur Murder Trial Updates: Man Found Guilty of Orchestrating Rap Star’s Killing**\
-`Duane Keith Davis was charged with orchestrating the 1996 drive-by shooting that killed Mr. Shakur, a rapper at the height of his popularity.
+`A jury convicted Duane Keith Davis, 63, in the 1996 drive-by shooting that killed Mr. Shakur, a rapper at the height of his popularity.
 Prosecutors cited portions of Mr. Davis’s disavowed memoir.`\
 https://www.nytimes.com/live/2026/08/31/arts/tupac-murder-trial-verdict-duane-davis

 **Trump Renews Push for Federal Film Tax Credit**\